My Approach

 Who I Am

 My main motivation for working as a therapist is to support others, especially within the queer community, through mental health services, because I greatly benefit from such services myself.
 I am white, able-bodied, neurodivergent, and queer (nonbinary, trans, pansexual).
-I grew up in Indiana, and have since lived in Tennessee and Vermont, prior to moving to Oakland in 2022.
+I grew up in Indiana, and have since lived in Tennessee and Vermont, prior to moving to California in 2022.
 I was raised practicing Christianity, and am now agnostic.
 I live with my spouse, young child, and our two mini poodles.
 I enjoy trail running, writing stories and poetry, appreciating chocolate croissants, and snuggling my dogs while reading queer fiction.